Funding trends

 Because donors are required to meet higher standards to qualify funding as 'principal', principal-tagged gender funding serves as a better, though still imperfect, indicator for assessing donors’ actual commitment.

 Looking at principal gender equality-related funding over time, the picture is rather grim.
 Although total gender equality-related funding increased in recent years, most funding supported non-principal projects.
-Funding to projects which had gender equality as a principal goal actually fell 7% between 2020 and 2021.
+Funding to projects which had gender equality as a principal goal actually fell 7% between 2020 and 2021, and while it increased slightly in 2022 it has not recovered to 2020 levels.

 Since 2017, principal gender ODA increased three times slower than overall ODA, growing by 1% on average, annually.